kintohub/kintohub-docs/docs/introduction/deploy-your-first/nodejs-app.md

  - In the sidebar, select __KintoBlocks__.
  - Press __Create New KintoBlock__.

+### Connect your GitHub account

-This prompts you with the below dialog to link to a Git repository source.
+You'll get prompted with the below dialog to link to a Git repository source.

  - Press the __Link__ button of the __GitHub__ option.